 7. Table Lamps

 Do you acquire books that you hold sentimental value in your life or are extremely damaged to a point where you cannot even donate them?
-In that case, you can use a pile of book art for your home décor!
+In that case, you can use a pile of book art for your home decor!
 This awesome short stack of books is the base of the lamp design and is a perfect add-on to your home.
-This book lamp may look like bedside reading, but in fact, it conceals the writing that powers the lightbulb.
+This book lamp may look like bedside reading, but in fact, it conceals the writing that powers the light-bulb.

 8. Resin Art

 Do you like to accessorize or have an interest in making your own jewelry with a personal twist?
 Then this one’s for you!
 All you need are some old books, some resin, and some thick but malleable jewelry wire.
 Next is to take the pieces of the pages and suspend them into the resin and create fantastic brooches in various shapes and sizes.
+Just like that, and you have reused your old book into a piece of art.

 9. Book Page Art

-Are you a fan of crafting methods that not only upcycle but also look a little bit unconventional or pop art-inspired?
+Are you a fan of crafting methods that not only up cycle but also look a little bit unconventional or pop art-inspired?
 Then you must try your hand at this framed black ink and book page art.
 It is best to use black pens or paint to illustrate a simple image of your choice right on top of a book page with text, creating a fantastic silhouette effect that pops out from the page.
 The frame simply completes the look and lets you proudly display your work on the walls of your home.

 10. Gift Boxes